ant-chi/b12_capstone/index.md

     <img src="images/fireImages/atlasMLP.png" alt="Atlas MLP">
   </div>
 </div>
-	<figcaption align="center">Figure 8a, b (Top Row): Pre, Post Atlas Fire False Color Images <br>Figure 8c, d (Bottom Row): dNBR Thresholded Map, MLP Predicted Map</figcaption>
+	<figcaption align="center">Figure 10a, b (Top Row): Pre, Post Atlas Fire False Color Images <br>Figure 10c, d (Bottom Row): dNBR Thresholded Map, MLP Predicted Map</figcaption>
 </figure>

 Using our MLP classifier we are able to produce a map that accurately identifies burned and unburned regions and shows the shape of the Atlas Fire.
-A key difference is that the map produced by the MLP classifier shows the Atlas Fire as having a significantly more severe burn compared to the linear threshold method.
+A key difference is that the map produced by the MLP classifier, Figure 8c, shows the Atlas Fire as having a significantly more severe burn compared to the linear threshold method.
 This is likely a more accurate assessment of the Atlas Fire as dNBR thresholding is known to underestimate burn severities in shrub and grassland.
 [3] A strength of using our models in environments with mixed land covers is that they are robust to changes in agricultural regions from crop sowing and harvesting.
 The linear threshold picks up on these changes and classifies many pixels on unburned farmland as having a low severity burn or vegetation growth, which adds a lot more noise.

 We also tested our models on the Steele Fire (2017) which occurs in Modoc County, a part of California that is mostly covered by shrubland.
 As mentioned with the Atlas Fire, dNBR thresholding struggles to produce accurate burn severity classifications for fires in shrubland and other less vegetated regions.
 A quick solution around this issue, that is employed by MTBS, is to have analysts subjectively determine severity thresholds.
 However this approach introduces a lot of human influence, produces inconsistent results, and is time-consuming.